 Through the years, Earth Day has focused largely on global warming and a push for clean energy.
 Earth Day 2000 used the power of the Internet to organize activists, but also featured a drum chain that traveled from village to village in Gabon, Africa.
 Hundreds of thousands of people gathered on the National Mall in Washington, DC for a First Amendment Rally.
 Earth Day 2000 sent world leaders the loud and clear message that citizens around the world wanted quick and decisive action on global warming and clean energy.Earth Day 2010 saw new challenges: Climate change deniers, well-funded oil lobbyists, reticent politicians, a disinterested public, and a divided environmental community all contributed to the narrative—cynicism versus activism.
 Still, some 250,000 people showed up at the National Mall for a Climate Rally, launched the world’s largest environmental service project—A Billion Acts of Green®–introduced a global tree planting initiative that has since grown into The Canopy Project, and engaged 22,000 partners in 192 countries in observing Earth Day.

 Under the previous administration, the Environmental Protection Agency (EPA) was nearly decimated and environmental regulations rolled back or reversed.
-Four the past four years the United States has stood alone among all nations in eschewing the science of global climate change.
+For the four years between 2017-2021, the United States has stood alone among all nations in eschewing the science of global climate change.
 However, thankfully, the Biden administration understands the critical need to address the multiple issues that are destroying our planet and we are, once again, an active player in the fight against climate change and other environmental issues.
 I believe that the vast majority of people in this nation do understand how critical our environment and our stewardship of the planet earth is.
+Unfortunately, the pandemic and the Russian attacks on Ukraine have caused problems we couldn’t have foreseen and slowed down our progress on environmental issues.
+We simply must get back on track, and soon!
+Read the latest IPCC report … we are quickly running out of time!

 What can YOU do?